isabella232/autospotting.io/content/faq.md

 - You will need to get in touch on gitter and prove that you qualify for this, and will be given some special installation instructions.
-- These don't include the enterprise support, but the limited, best-effort community support of the bleeding edge binaries.
+- These don't include the enterprise support, but the limited, best-effort community support of the evaluation binaries.

 ## How do I enable it?